 The classes throughout the school consist of a mix of 2 year groups.
-Pupils move up the classes based on a number of factors including their academic ability, their social and personal maturity and their previous school experiences.
-Due to the small nature of the school and the free interaction of all classes with one another, pupils generally do not mind what class they are in, as long as their class is appropriate to their abilities.
+Pupils move up through the school based on a number of factors including their academic ability, their social and personal maturity level and their previous school experiences.
+Due to the small scale nature of the school and the free interaction of all classes with one another, pupils generally do not mind what class they are in, as long as their class is appropriate to their abilities.

 To ensure that all pupils are receiving an appropriate level of education and are being sufficiently challenged the school has adopted a number of approaches:

 - Inclusive Discussions As most lessons are ‘whole class’ discussion based, the teacher is able to ensure that all pupils are involved.

 - Group Activities The teacher carefully chooses each group for class activities to ensure that each pupil is engaged at an appropriate level.